Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

 The next step is to check if the agreement with the numerically exact solution extends also to spectral functions.
-Since the available results for the spectral functions in the literature are scarce, we have used our HEOM results as a reference.
-Typical results for $A_k(\omega)$ at $k=0$ are illustrated in Fig.~\ref{fig:zeroT}.
-The main panels show the integrated spectral weight $I(\omega) = \int_{-\infty}^{\omega}d\nu A_{k}(\nu)$ (obtained without any artificial broadening), and the insets show $A_{k}(\omega)$ broadened with Lorentzians of halfwidth $\eta=0.05$.
+Typical results at $k=0$ are illustrated in Fig.~\ref{fig:zeroT}.
 We note that at $T=0$ the DMFT quasiparticle peak is a delta function (broadened in Fig.~\ref{fig:zeroT}), while satellite peaks are incoherent having intrinsic nonzero width.
-In HEOM the peak broadening due to the finite lattice size $N$ and finite propagation time $t_\mathrm{max}$ is generally much smaller than the Lorentzian broadening used in the insets of Fig.~\ref{fig:zeroT}(a)-(d).
-The weights of the DMFT and HEOM quasiparticle peaks correspond to the $m_0/m^*$ ratio .
-The satellite peaks are also very well captured by the DMFT solution.
-There is only some visible discrepancy in satellites structure for $\omega_0 = 1,\; g=2$.
-For parameters in Fig.~\ref{fig:zeroT}(d) the lattice sites are nearly decoupled, approaching the atomic limit ($t_0 \ll g, \omega_0$) when the DMFT becomes exact [see Sec.~\ref{Atomic_App} in SM \cite{SuppMat}].
+In HEOM, the peak broadening due to the finite lattice size $N$ and finite propagation time $t_\mathrm{max}$ is generally much smaller than the Lorentzian broadening used in the insets of Figs.~\ref{fig:zeroT}(a)--(d).
+The weights of the DMFT and HEOM quasiparticle peaks correspond to the $m_0/m^*$ ratio.
+The satellite peaks are also very well captured by the DMFT solution in all parameter regimes.
+For $g = 1$ we can see two small peaks in the first satellite structure of the HEOM solution.
+We find very similar peaks also in the DMFT solution when applied on a lattice of the same size, which is here equal to $10$ (see SM \cite{SuppMat}, Sec.~\ref{Sec:finitesize}).
+Hence, we conclude that these peaks are an artefact of the finite lattice size.
+In the strong coupling regime $\omega_0=1, g=2$, the DMFT is compared with ED since the thermodynamic limit is practically reached for $N=4$; see SM \cite{SuppMat}, Sec.~\ref{Sec:finitesize}.
+Here, we notice a pronounced excited quasiparticle peak \cite{Bonca_1999,Bonca_Lanczos_2019} whose energy is below $E_p + \omega_0$.
+This peak, which consists of a polaron and a bound phonon, is also very well resolved within the DMFT solution.
+For parameters in Fig.~\ref{fig:zeroT}(d) the lattice sites are nearly decoupled, approaching the atomic limit ($t_0 \ll g, \omega_0$), when the DMFT becomes exact (see Sec.~\ref{Atomic_App} in SM \cite{SuppMat}).
 For a comparison, we show also the SCMA spectral functions.
 As the interaction increases, the SCMA solution misses the position and the weight of the quasiparticle peak and the satellite peaks are not properly resolved.
 Further comparisons of zero temperature spectral functions are shown in Sec.~\ref{T=0SUPP} of SM \cite{SuppMat}.